Re-Defining Unified Measurement in the Era of Consumer Data Disruption

 - “Top Down” strategic marketing measurement and planning more commonly associated with Marketing Mix Modeling

-Fast forward to today- data disruption is now hitting the marketing and marketing measurement industry in a significant way:
+Traditional Unified Measurement no longer works in today’s world, with data disruption hitting the marketing and marketing measurement industry in a significant way:

 - Cookie Death